mike-gimelfarb/cocoa/docs/multivariate.rst

    :rtype: object of type MultivariateSearch

-Novel Self-Adaptive Harmony Search (NSHS)
+Self-Adaptive Multi-Population JAYA
 -------------------

-This version of harmony search is described in the following paper:
+This version of the JAYA search algorithm is described in detail in the following paper:

-* Luo, Kaiping.
-"A Novel Self-Adaptive Harmony Search Algorithm."
-Journal of Applied Mathematics 2013.1 (2013): 653749.

-Harmony search is loosely inspired by the musical improvisation process of musicians, and mimics the way musicians search for a perfect harmony by adjusting the pitch of their instruments.
-It is population-based, like some of the previously-described algorithms, where each candidate solution is adjusted based on a harmony memory.
-The Novel Self-Adaptive Harmony Search (NSHS) variant adapts the pitch and rate adjustment parameters automatically based on historical information and is much more efficient than standard harmony search and many of its variants.

-.. function:: NSHS(mfev, hms, fstdmin = 0.0001)
+* Yu, Jiang-Tao, et al. "Jaya algorithm with self-adaptive multi-population and Lévy flights for solving economic load dispatch problems."
+IEEE Access 7 (2019): 21372-21384.

+The JAYA algorithm is a population-based metaheuristic search algorithm for finding the global minimum of a multivariate function.
+It is similar to differential evolution, but the procedure for generating new candidate solutions includes not only an attraction term for moving towards the best candidate in the population, but also a repulsion term for moving away from the worst candidate.
+The version implemented in COCOA features a multi-population scheme for improving the search behavior of JAYA, automatic parameter adaptation, and Levy flights and other mutation operators for global exploration of the search space.

+.. function:: JAYA(mfev, tol, np, npmin, adapt = True, k0 = 2, mutation = JAYA_Mutation.logistic, scale = 0.01, beta = 1.5, kcheb = 2, temper = 10.0)

-   Initializes a new NSHS optimizer with the specified parameters.
+   Initializes a new adaptive JAYA optimizer with the specified parameters.

    :param mfev: Maximum number of function evaluations.
    :type mfev: int
+   :param np: Total population size.
+   :type np: int
-   :param hms: Harmony memory size.
+   :param npmin: Minimum subpopulation size.
+   :type npmin: int
+   :param adapt: Whether to adapt the number of subpopulations.
+   :type adapt: bool
+   :param k0: Initial number of subpopulations.
+   :type k0: int
+   :param mutation: The type of mutation operator to use.
+   :type mutation: JAYA_Mutation
+   :param scale: Step size parameter used when the mutation operator is ``levy``.
+   :type scale: float
+   :param beta: Distributional parameter used when the mutation operator is ``levy``.
+   :type beta: float
+   :param: kcheb: Currently unused.
-   :type hms: int
+   :type kcheb: int
-   :param fstdmin: Lower bound on standard deviation as described in the paper (where it is hard coded as 0.0001).
+   :param temper: Temperature parameter that controls parameter adaptation speed.
-   :type fstdmin: float
+   :type temper: float
    :returns: optimizer instance
    :rtype: object of type MultivariateSearch